Share Your Personal Story with Your Professional Network

 People tend to be more comfortable writing out their entire speech, but this can be a trap.
 It's difficult to read a speech and still hold your audience's attention.
 You want to be connecting with your listeners, not showing them the top of your head.

-A recommendation is to outline the main points.
-If you practice your presentation (and you will many times!), you will be able, confidently, to fill in the information for each main point.
+A simple tactic is to outline the main points.
+If you practice your presentation (and you will many times!), you will be able --confidently -- to fill in the information for each main point.